pierrediedhiou/cybersecurity-journey/glossary.md

 - **Decoy Scan** — An Nmap technique (-D) that mixes the real scan with traffic from fake decoy IP addresses, making it harder for the target to identify the real attacker
+- **Django ORM** — Object Relational Mapper used by the Django Python web framework to interact with databases.
+Vulnerable to SQL injection via unparameterised ORDER BY clauses (CVE-2021-35042)
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system